TLA+2

 TLA+ allows you to define a higher-order operator that takes an

 operator as an argument.
-In the current version, you can use
+In TLA+1, you could use

 only the name of an operator that has already been defined or declared